Skip to content

 • runs globally (not per device): OLVV's base_url is fixed per container, so the model pair is shared across every device on one companion container.

-generate-config.py points OLVV's base_url at the proxy when COMPANION_PROXY_URL is set (default http://localhost:11435/v1); unset it to talk to a model directly.
+generate-config.py points OLVV's base_url at the router when COMPANION_PROXY_URL is set (default http://localhost:3001/llm/v1); unset it to talk to a model directly.

 Models: fast voice, escalate for agentic work